FedRAMP/roadmap/README.md

 The roadmap can be viewed in visual form on GitHub here:
 [https://github.com/orgs/FedRAMP/projects/25](https://github.com/orgs/FedRAMP/projects/25)

-Latest comment (2025-06-12):

-During Sprint 01, the team continued to discuss reciprocity with DISA and will continue discussions next sprint.
-There is no detailed information about this to make public at this time beyond the intent to establish this reciprocity. 🤞

 ## Changelog // 2025-06-13

 ### Issue [#65: Scope of FedRAMP Guidance / Technical Assistance](https://github.com/FedRAMP/roadmap/issues/65)